The Internet Revolution and the Ideology Inside the Machine

 The Book

 The Internet Revolution: From Dot-com Capitalism to Cybernetic Communism was published by the Institute of Network Cultures in Amsterdam in October 2015 as Network Notebook #10.
-The HvA Research Database lists Richard Barbrook and Andy Cameron as authors, identifies it as a professional book, gives it 51 pages, and records print and electronic ISBNs.
+The HvA Research Database lists Richard Barbrook and Andy Cameron as authors, identifies it as a professional book, gives it 51 pages, records print ISBN 9789492302014 and electronic ISBN 9789492302021, and places it in the Network Notebook series.
 Google Books gives the same title, authors, publisher, year, and length.

 The volume is a twentieth-anniversary return to two earlier interventions: "The Californian Ideology," originally published in Mute in 1995 and circulated through nettime, and Barbrook's 1999 "Cyber-Communism."
 The publisher describes the first as a landmark of early Net criticism and frames the second as a counter-prophecy from the dot-com bubble's peak.
 The book also includes a new introduction looking back on the "hippie capitalists" who helped shape Silicon Valley's self-image.